the portrait gallery

 1964-1967

-Dr Judith Smart was the first woman appointed to edit Australian Historical Studies.
-She is an RHSV Fellow, adviser on Victorian women for the Australian Dictionary of Biography, a Victorian board member of the Australian Society for the Study of Labour History and served as Deputy Chair of the History Council of Victoria and Vice-President of the Federation of Australian Historical Societies.
+Judith was the first woman to edit Australian Historical Studies.
+She is an RHSV Fellow, adviser for the Australian Dictionary of Biography, a board member of the Australian Society for the Study of Labour History and served as Deputy Chair of the History Council of Victoria and Vice-President of the Federation of Australian Historical Societies.

 Margaret Webb AM